Macrometacorp/docs/docs/connections/connector-types/mysql-connector.md

 title: MySQL/MariaDB Connector
 ---

-Macrometa collection connectors allow you to extract data from or send data to an existing MySQL or MariaDB collection.
+Macrometa collection connectors allow you to extract data from or send data to an existing MySQL or MariaDB table.

 ## Prerequisites